 Participating is easy!

-Step 3: Place all of the treats into the box and wrap it up fully.
-Why not write an anonymous Christmas card from yourself to include in the box as well?
+Step 4: Place all of the treats into the box and wrap it, but leave it unsealed (the Foodbanks need to check the contents before they give the boxes out).
+Why not write an anonymous Christmas card to include in the box as well?

-Step 4: Get the box to the Grace Centre for Sunday 4th December
+Step 5: Get the box to your drop-off point at your site venue or the Grace Centre for Sunday 3rd December.

 Things to include: